-When you’re looking to create a Virtual Reality experience from digital footage, it is mission critical that you capture the right kind of video footage to generate a VR project that looks and feels like the “real deal”.
+When you’re looking to create a Virtual Reality (VR) experience from digital footage, it is mission critical that you capture the right kind of footage to generate a VR project that looks and feels like the “real deal”.

 The Oculus Rift and other devices use head tracking software, including gyroscopes and altimeters, to determine how your head is moving at any one particular point in time.
-These data points are fed back into the VR engine, moving your perspective in the VR goggles, and helping you to feel as though you are immersed inside the 360° video that has been captured.
+These data points are fed back into the VR engine, moving your perspective in the VR goggles, and helping you to feel as though you are immersed inside the 360° image or video that has been captured.

-Unfortunately, because the video that has been recorded with a mono viewpoint is always going to be captured through a single lens, you’ll never really get a feel for the “depth” of a VR world.
+Unfortunately, because the content that has been recorded with a mono viewpoint is always going to be captured through a single lens, you’ll never really get a feel for the “depth” of a VR world.

 You’ll always end up having to deal with the Uncanny Valley experience as if you were sitting inside a 360° photograph rather than a 360° “real world” experience.
 You’ll feel like a three-dimensional being transported into a two-dimensional world.